 Kia EV6 range, battery, power and performance

-One important feature is the 800V charging system, which will let you add 60 miles of range in under five minutes – as long as you can find a fast enough public charger.
-However, the EV6 will also support 400V charging, like most electric cars.
-It also features a vehicle-to-load (V2L) function, which will allow you to charge other items using the EV6’s battery.
+One important feature of the EV6 is the 800V charging system, which will let you add 60 miles of range in under five minutes – as long as you can find a fast enough DC public charger.
+That’s because to go from 10-80% capacity in 18 minutes, you’ll need to use one of the few 350kW ultra-rapid charging points in the UK as the maximum charging speed for the EV6 is 239kW.

+The EV6 also features a vehicle-to-load (V2L) function on the higher spec GT-Line model and above, which will allow you to charge other items using the EV6’s battery.
 While Kia says you could use it to power large electronics like TVs, it would also be possible to charge another electric car using the EV6’s own battery.
 The EV6 will also be capable of one-pedal driving, which Kia calls ‘i-Pedal’ driving mode.
 This increases regenerative braking so you only need to use one foot in certain driving scenarios.

-The EV6 is also the first car to be designed using Kia’s new ‘Opposites United’ design philosophy.
+The EV6 is the first car to be designed using Kia’s new ‘Opposites United’ design philosophy.
 The EV6 features a distinctive SUV-like shape, but with a coupe-like roofline – similar to the Ford Mustang Mach-E. It also has a short nose, slim LED headlights and features Kia’s new logo on the bonnet above a thin strip that runs between the headlights.